Law Firm Marketing Ideas: How to Get More Clients Online

 You should not underestimate the role of your team.
-Lay out a short brief guiding your team about what is expected of them on LinkedIn.
-This might include sharing company page updates to their individual profiles.
+Lay out a short brief guiding your team, highlighting what you expect.
+This guide might include sharing company page updates to their profiles.

 You should also ask them to participate in relevant LinkedIn groups, and when an opportunity exists, sharing a relevant article from the firm’s website.

 Video consumption has skyrocketed in recent years.
 We all love watching a video.
 So YouTube, the world’s second largest search engine is another platform your firm can use to attract new audiences.

 They may not be looking for more direct search terms such as “Family Law Firm Melbourne,” but they may be looking for “parental custody rights.”
-This is a great way to establish your firm and the lawyers involved with a high level of authority.
+Targeting the broader search terms is a great way to establish your firm and the lawyers involved with a high level of authority.

-A YouTube Channel is a great opportunity for people to subscribe and keep up-to-date on their legal rights.
+A YouTube Channel is an excellent opportunity for people to subscribe and keep up-to-date on their legal rights.

 8. Ramping Up Lead Generation with Online Advertising

-Online advertising is rapidly eating up market share from traditional media as consumers spend more and more time online and advertisers.
+Online advertising is rapidly eating up market share from traditional media as consumers spend more and more time online.

-Making the opportunity all that more compelling is the variety of complex advertising products and tracking available online.
+What makes the opportunity even more compelling is the variety of complex advertising products and tracking available.

 I’ve already touched on the need to be visible in search engines and with paid search results, you’re in the box seat.
 Think Google Adwords or BingAds.